-5 of the best places to swim
+5 of the best places to swim in Stockholm

 Escape the hustle and bustle in Drottninggatan and slip into a lush oasis.
 Centralbadet is located in a beautiful and well-preserved art nouveau palace that was built in 1909.
 Here you can try different types of therapeutic baths along with spa treatments and swim in the pool which has been here since 1904.